Callistus25/alx-higher_level_programming/0x05-python-exceptions/README.md

 8. Safe function

-Write a function that executes a function safely.
+	- [101-safe_function.py] : Write a function that executes a function safely.

-Prototype: def safe_function(fct, *args):
+Prototype: `def safe_function(fct, *args):`
 You can assume fct will be always a pointer to a function Returns the result of the function,
 Otherwise, returns None if something happens during the function and prints in stderr the error precede by Exception:
 You have to use try: / except:

 9. ByteCode -> Python #4
-Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
+	- [102-magic_calculation.py] : Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
 Tip: [Python bytecode](https://alx-intranet.hbtn.io/rltoken/-eivu0w172OUPm-iCeKgtw)

 10. CPython #2: PyFloatObject

-Create three C functions that print some basic info about Python lists, Python bytes an Python float objects.
+	- [103-python.c] : Create three C functions that print some basic info about Python lists, Python bytes an Python float objects.
 Python lists:

 Prototype: void print_python_list(PyObject *p);